kivy/python-for-android/doc/source/recipes.rst

       depends = ['kivy', 'sdl2']  # These are just examples
       conflicts = ['pygame']

+  recipe = YourRecipe()

 See the `Recipe class documentation <recipe_class_>`_ for full information about each parameter.

 These core options are vital for all recipes, though the url may be omitted if the source is somehow loaded from elsewhere.

+The ``recipe = YourRecipe()`` is also vital.
+This variable is used when the recipe is imported as the recipe instance to build with.
+If it is omitted, your recipe won't work.

 .. note:: The url includes the ``{version}`` tag.
 You should only
           access the url with the ``versioned_url`` property, which